 Tom Bullough

-Associate Story Fellow working with Hay Castle and mentored by Jude Wall and Ian Watson at Cardiff Metropolitan University.
+Story Fellow working with Hay Castle and mentored by Jude Wall and Ian Watson at Cardiff Metropolitan University.

 Tom Bullough grew up on a hill farm in Radnorshire, mid-Wales.
 He is the author of five books – most recently, Sarn Helen: A Journey Through Wales, Past, Present and Future – and a passionate climate activist.
 He lives near Brecon with his children and a dog.